david-lev/pywa/docs/source/content/handlers/overview.rst

     wa = WhatsApp(..., continue_handling=True)

     @wa.on_message
-    def handle_message(client: WhatsApp, msg: types.Message):
+    def handler(client: WhatsApp, msg: types.Message):
         print(msg)
-        # The next handler WILL be called
+        # The next handler WILL also run
-    ...

-You can also change this behavior inside the callback function by calling the :meth:`~pywa.types.base_update.BaseUpdate.stop_handling` or :meth:`~pywa.types.base_update.BaseUpdate.continue_handling` methods on the update object.
+You can also decide per-message inside a handler by using :meth:`~pywa.types.base_update.BaseUpdate.stop_handling` or :meth:`~pywa.types.base_update.BaseUpdate.continue_handling`:

 .. code-block:: python
     :caption: main.py